 Whenever going outdoors and dealing with sun exposure, always be responsible and take the necessary precautions to protect yourself.

-5. If Paddling in Cold Waters, Wear a Wetsuit
+5. If Paddling in Cold Waters, Wear a Wetsuit or Drysuit

 Even the most skilled paddlers fall off from time to time, and being unprepared for cold water exposure can get you sick and even lead to hypothermia.
-Wearing a high-quality wetsuit designed for colder temperatures will not only keep you comfortable during your paddle, it’ll keep you safe.
+Wearing a high-quality drysuit or wetsuit designed for colder temperatures will not only keep you comfortable during your paddle, it’ll keep you safe.

 We hope that you enjoyed learning about these incredibly important SUP safety tips.
 Even if you were already aware of the information that we covered in this article, it is good to be periodically reminded about the importance of these practices.

 SUP safety is a topic that is often ignored or downplayed by overconfident or new paddlers, but the basic practices outlined in this article are habits that are essential to your longterm safety and enjoyment of the sport.
-None of the safety points mentioned in this article are difficult to do — on the contrary, they are incredibly easy things that everyone can and should be doing during each and every paddle.
+None of the safety points mentioned in this article are difficult to do — on the contrary, they are incredibly easy things that everyone can and should be doing during each and every excursion.